Rohingya crisis

 What’s happening to the Rohingya people?

-Violence and persecution in Myanmar have driven 1.1 million Rohingya from Myanmar and left nearly 2.8 million people internally displaced.
+Violence and persecution in Myanmar has driven over 1.1 million Rohingya from Myanmar and left over 3.5 million people internally displaced.
 These families have often trekked miles through the jungle, or braved dangerous sea voyages to reach safety.

 What’s happening in Myanmar?

-2023 was marked by violence worsening and spreading across the country, claiming lives and displacing many families.
-Reduced humanitarian access, deepening poverty and devastating natural disasters exacerbated the needs of the displaced and host communities.
+Conflict in Myanmar continues to intensify, claiming lives and displacing many families.
+Reduced humanitarian access, deepening poverty and devastating natural disasters exacerbate the needs of displaced families and host communities.

-UNHCR worked with partners to provide protection, shelter, core relief items, camp coordination and camp management across the country.
-And as people fled from Myanmar to escape the new surge in fighting, UNHCR stepped up advocacy with other countries in the region to maintain open borders, access to asylum and humanitarian access for UNHCR and partners.
+UNHCR works with partners to provide protection, shelter and core relief items across the country.
+And as people flee Myanmar to escape violence, UNHCR has stepped up advocacy with other countries in the region to maintain open borders, access to asylum and humanitarian access for UNHCR and partners.

 Who are the Rohingya?

 The Rohingya are a stateless Muslim minority in Myanmar.
 Over a million Rohingya refugees have fled violence in successive waves of displacement since the early 1990s.
-The latest exodus began in February 2021, when conflict triggered by the military takeover in Myanmar resulted in new displacement, forcing thousands of Rohingya to flee to Bangladesh.
+Hundreds of thousands arrived in 2017, fleeing persecution, large-scale violence and human rights violations.

 Where are Rohingya families fleeing to?

-Most Rohingyan families cross the border into Bangladesh and end up in the refugee settlements of Kutupalong and Nayapara in the Cox’s Bazar district.
-But conditions there are tough and the scale of the influx is putting immense pressure on local facilities and services.
+Most Rohingya families cross the border into Bangladesh and end up in the refugee settlements of Kutupalong and Nayapara in the Cox’s Bazar district.
+But conditions there are tough and the scale of displacement is putting immense pressure on local facilities and services.

 What are conditions like in the Rohingya refugee camps?

 The camps are vast, overcrowded and basic.
-Kutupalong is now the largest camp of its kind in the world, with more than 942,000 people living in just 13 km².
+The vast majority live within 33 camps in Cox’s Bazar, covering 23.6 square kilometres with a population density of 46,000, one of the highest in the world.
 Infrastructure and services there are stretched to their limits, with many families lacking adequate shelter, clean water and proper sanitation.

 Where can I access the latest data and reports?